How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Method

 \subsection{Researcher Positionality}

 One author served as the course instructor, which afforded deep contextual knowledge of the learning environment but also introduced potential concerns.
 To mitigate power dynamics, we emphasized to students that research participation was voluntary and independent of course performance.
-And all data were anonymized prior to coding.
+The course instructor interviewed one participant, while research assistants who were not affiliated with the course conducted the remaining interviews.
+All data were anonymized prior to coding.
 We acknowledge that social desirability effects may have influenced student behavior.
 Students might have presented more favorable accounts of their AI engagement during interviews or crafted their reading logs with awareness that submissions would be reviewed after the course was concluded.
 To minimize these effects, we encouraged honest responses during interviews and conducted all interviews after final grades had been posted.
 The study was approved by our institution's Institutional Review Board.